mattermost/docs/source/administration/config-settings.rst

 Signature Public Key Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the Mattermost plugin signing key built-into the server, each public key specified here is trusted to validate plugin signatures.
+In addition to the Mattermost plugin signing key built into the server, each public key specified here is trusted to validate plugin signatures.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SignaturePublicKeyFiles": {}`` with with string array input consisting of contents that are relative or absolute paths to signature files.                        |